Architecture

 Chat sessions

-Section titled “Chat sessions”Pinchy derives a deterministic session key for each (agentId, userId) pair using the format agent:<agentId>:user-<userId>.
+Section titled “Chat sessions”Pinchy derives a deterministic session key for each (agentId, userId) pair using the format agent:<agentId>:direct:<userId>.
 This gives each user their own conversation per agent — even for shared agents.
 Session keys are resolved in-memory via a SessionCache that periodically syncs with OpenClaw’s session list — no database table is needed.
 The session key is opaque and never leaves the server — the browser only sends an agentId, and Pinchy resolves the session internally.

 The browser can request conversation history by sending a { type: "history", agentId } message.
 Pinchy fetches the history from OpenClaw via openclaw-node and strips internal metadata (timestamps, thinking blocks) before returning it.